-Services Administration, is a searchable database of interventions for the prevention and treatment of mental health and substance abuse disorders.
+The National Registry of Evidence-based Programs and Practices, a project of the Substance Abuse and Mental Health Services Administration, is a searchable database of interventions for the prevention and treatment of mental health and substance abuse disorders.
 It allows users to refine searches by the rigor of the evidence for effectiveness, and by other parameters, such as age group of the target population.

-Data for 1976-2013: Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Miech, R. A. (2014).
-Demographic subgroup trends among adolescents in the use of various licit and illicit drugs: 1975-2013 (Monitoring the Future Occasional Paper No. 81).
+Data for 1976-2015: Johnston, L. D., O’Malley, P. M., Miech, R. A., Bachman, J. G., & Schulenberg, J. E. (2016).
+Demographic subgroup trends among adolescents in the use of various licit and illicit drugs: 1975-2015 (Monitoring the Future Occasional Paper No. 86).
 Ann Arbor, MI: Institute for Social Research.
-Available at: http://www.monitoringthefuture.org/pubs/occpapers/mtf-occ81.pdf.
+Available at: http://www.monitoringthefuture.org/pubs/occpapers/mtf-occ86.pdf.
 Tables 13-15

 Monitoring the Future

 |Less than high school||–||–||–||–||13.5||18.8||10.6||12.0||10.4||11.1||10.3||12.3||12.2||11.4||13.6||12.4||11.9|

-|Completed high school||–||–||–||–||10.4||11.9||11.9||11.3||10.0||8.3||9.6||8.9||7.3||8.4||8.6||10.5||10.1||9.9||10.9||8.8||8.5|
+|Completed high school||–||–||–||–||10.4||11.9||9.6||8.9||7.3||8.4||8.6||10.5||10.1||9.9||10.9||8.8||8.5|

 |None or under 4 years||–||–||–||–||20.6||23.4||19.7||20.1||18.3||19.1||18.9||21.4||19.4||20.0||19.7||17.6||16.4|

-|Complete four years||–||–||–||–||7.5||7.4||7.5||6.8||6.0||4.9||5.2||5.1||4.5||4.5||5.4||6.8||6.2||5.4||6.2||5.6||5.6|
+|Complete four years||–||–||–||–||7.5||7.4||5.2||5.1||4.5||4.5||5.4||6.8||6.2||5.4||6.2||5.6||5.6|

-|Less than high school||–||–||–||–||20.6||23.4||15.8||18.4||17.1||18.1||22.2||21.0||23.6||21.0||22.0|
+|Less than high school||–||–||–||–||20.6||23.4||15.8||18.4||17.1||18.1||22.2||21.0||23.6||21.0||22.0||18.6||21.0|

-|Completed high school||–||–||–||–||19.3||21.0||18.1||17.1||17.4||15.7||18.1||20.4||21.2||21.3||21.4|
+|Completed high school||–||–||–||–||19.3||21.0||18.1||17.1||17.4||15.7||18.1||20.4||21.2||21.3||21.4||19.9||18.4|

 |None or under 4 years||–||–||–||–||27.9||33.7||27.0||28.1||27.6||28.4||28.0||34.0||34.2||30.3||31.0||29.3||27.9|

 |Complete four years||–||–||–||–||15.2||17.6||13.4||12.4||12.3||11.9||14.5||14.6||15.7||15.7||16.5||15.1||13.4|

 |Less than high school||29.0||29.9||23.4||11.4||18.1||21.5||16.3||17.9||18.2||18.5||16.9||18.6||20.5||26.7||22.6||23.0||21.9|

-|Completed high school||33.7||34.6||25.9||14.3||19.6||20.9||21.7||21.5||20.6||19.3||20.2||19.6||20.1||18.7||22.0||21.2||23.0||23.2||25.2||23.0||22.9|
+|Completed high school||33.7||34.6||25.9||14.3||19.6||20.9||20.2||19.6||20.1||18.7||22.0||21.2||23.0||23.2||25.2||23.0||22.9|

 |None or under 4 years||34.5||37.7||29.0||17.6||23.7||26.0||24.9||24.8||25.9||24.9||24.6||28.1||27.5||27.0||28.0||26.8||24.6|

 |Complete four years||28.4||29.4||22.7||11.9||19.6||19.6||18.1||16.4||16.8||17.7||19.2||19.3||21.1||21.4||21.3||19.5||20.0|

-|1Parental education is calculated by the Institute of Social Research as the average of the mother’s and father’s education.
+|1 Parental education is calculated by the Institute of Social Research as the average of the mother’s and father’s education.
 Child Trends has relabeled these results to reflect the education level of the most educated parent.
 In those circumstances where the gap between mothers’ and fathers’ education is more than one level, this results in an underestimate of the most educated parent’s education level.

 2 To derive percentages for each racial subgroup, data for the specified year and the previous year have been combined to increase subgroup sample sizes and thus provide the most stable estimates.

-Source: Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Miech, R. A. (2014).
-Demographic subgroup trends among adolescents in the use of various licit and illicit drugs: 1975-2013 (Monitoring the Future Occasional Paper No. 81).
+Source: Data for 1976-2015: Johnston, L. D., O’Malley, P. M., Miech, R. A., Bachman, J. G., & Schulenberg, J. E. (2016).
+Demographic subgroup trends among adolescents in the use of various licit and illicit drugs: 1975-2015 (Monitoring the Future Occasional Paper No. 86).
 Ann Arbor, MI: Institute for Social Research.
-Available at: http://www.monitoringthefuture.org/pubs/occpapers/mtf-occ81.pdf.
+Available at: http://www.monitoringthefuture.org/pubs/occpapers/mtf-occ86.pdf.
 Tables 13-15

 National Library of Medicine.
 (2011) Marijuana intoxication.
-Medline Plus Retrieved April 18, 2012, fromhttp://www.nlm.nih.gov/medlineplus/ency/article/000952.htm
+Medline Plus Retrieved April 18, 2012, from http://www.nlm.nih.gov/medlineplus/ency/article/000952.htm

 Office of Applied Studies.
 (2001, December 31, 2008).
 Obtaining marijuana easy for youths.
-Retrieved February 4, 2010, fromhttp://www.oas.samhsa.gov/2k1/youthGetMJ/youthGetMJ.htm
+Retrieved February 4, 2010, from https://datafiles.samhsa.gov/study-publication/obtaining-marijuana-easy-youths-nid14041

 National Institute on Drug Abuse.
 (2009, July).
 NIDA infofax, science based facts on drug abuse and addiction: Marijuana.
 Retrieved February 4, 2010, from http://www.nida.nih.gov/Infofax/marijuana.html

 Substance Abuse and Mental Health Services Administration, Center for Behavioral Health Statistics and Quality.
-(2012).
-The DAWN Report: Highlights of the 2010 Drug Abuse Warning Network (DAWN) findings on drug-related emergency department visits.
+(2013).
+The DAWN Report: Highlights of the 2011 Drug Abuse Warning Network (DAWN) findings on drug-related emergency department visits.
 Rockville, MD: Author.

 Hubbard, J. R., Franco, S. E., & Onaivi, E. S. (1999).
 Marijuana: Medical implications [Electronic Version].
 American

 Family Physician, 60, 2583-2593.
-Retrieved February 4, 2010 fromhttp://www.aafp.org/afp/991201ap/2583.html.
+Retrieved February 4, 2010 from http://www.aafp.org/afp/991201ap/2583.html.

 National Institute on Drug Abuse.
 (2009, July).
 Op. cit.

-Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Miech, R. A. (2014).
-Demographic subgroup trends among adolescents in the use of various licit and illicit drugs: 1975-2013 (Monitoring the Future Occasional Paper No. 81).
+Data for 1976-2015: Johnston, L. D., O’Malley, P. M., Miech, R. A., Bachman, J. G., & Schulenberg, J. E. (2016).
+Demographic subgroup trends among adolescents in the use of various licit and illicit drugs: 1975-2015 (Monitoring the Future Occasional Paper No. 86).
 Ann Arbor, MI: Institute for Social Research.
-Available at: http://www.monitoringthefuture.org/pubs/occpapers/mtf-occ81.pdf .
-Tables 7-9
+Available at: http://www.monitoringthefuture.org/pubs/occpapers/mtf-occ86.pdf .
+Tables 13-15

 Hispanics may be any race.
 Estimates for whites and blacks in this report do not include Hispanics.

 Child Trends Databank.
-(2014).
+(2016).
 Marijuana Use.
-Available at: http://www.childtrends.org/?indicators=marijuana-useLast updated: August 2014
+Available at: http://www.childtrends.org/?indicators=marijuana-useLast updated: December 2016